-The India Meteorological Department (IMD) on Saturday issued a yellow alert warning for Mumbai, Thane, Raigad, and several other parts of Maharashtra, indicating the possibility of thunderstorms accompanied by lightning, moderate rainfall, and gusty winds.
+The India Meteorological Department (IMD) on Saturday issued a yellow alert warning for Mumbai, Thane, Raigad, and several other parts of Maharashtra, indicating the possibility of thunderstorms accompanied by lightning, moderate rainfall, and gusty winds from May 17 to May 21, 2025.

-According to the latest IMD bulletin, Mumbai will remain under a yellow alert on Sunday, Tuesday, and Wednesday, while neighbouring districts such as Thane and Raigad will stay under warning from Sunday through Wednesday.
+According to IMD bulletin, Mumbai will remain under a yellow alert on Sunday, Tuesday, and Wednesday, while neighbouring districts such as Thane and Raigad will stay under warning from Sunday through Wednesday.
+Hence, today, parts of Maharashtra, including Mumbai and Thane, are expected to witness moderate rainfall.

-The alert extends beyond the Konkan region, with much of the rest of Maharashtra also placed under a yellow warning for the next four days, signaling the likelihood of unsettled weather across the state.
+The alert extends beyond the Konkan region.
+For the next four days, the rest of Maharashtra will also be placed under a yellow warning, signalling the likelihood of unsettled weather across the state.

 Also Read: IMD predicts above-normal cumulative rainfall during monsoon, rules out El Nino conditions